Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

 If using the result, where possible, i.e. computationally tractable, the full PDF information on the prediction should be employed.
 Other than this, the integrated probability value of a certain interval can be examined, i.e. the one-, two- and three-standard-deviations-intervals ($1\sigma$-, $2\sigma$-, $3\sigma$-intervals) around the mean.
-For regime 1, this analysis has revealed that on average, the truth value is within the $1\sigma$-interval with a probability of 0.698, in the $2\sigma$-interval with a probability of 0.957 and in a $3\sigma$-interval with a probability of 0.995, with a low scatter among the operation points.
-For regime 2, it has been found that the truth value is within the $1\sigma$-interval with a probability of 0.64, in the $2\sigma$-interval with a probability of 0.958 and in a $3\sigma$-interval with a probability of 0.999, also with a low scatter among the operation points.
+For regime 1, this analysis has revealed that on average, the truth value is within the $1\sigma$-interval with a probability of 0.665, in the $2\sigma$-interval with a probability of 0.947 and in a $3\sigma$-interval with a probability of 0.992, with a low scatter among the operation points.
+For regime 2, it has been found that the truth value is within the $1\sigma$-interval with a probability of 0.646, in the $2\sigma$-interval with a probability of 0.962 and in a $3\sigma$-interval with a probability of 0.999, also with a low scatter among the operation points.
 Interestingly, these values are quite similar to the well-known values for Gaussian curves.

-As has been seen for the single standard deviations, there is strong increase in the width of the $1\sigma$, $2\sigma$ and $3\sigma$-intervals with decreasing mean prediction for the reduction degree.
+As has been seen for the single standard deviations, there is a strong increase in the width of the $1\sigma$, $2\sigma$ and $3\sigma$-intervals with decreasing mean prediction for the reduction degree.
 Independently of the exact quantity of interest it can be concluded that there is a clear gain of information through the calibrated CRN model, especially for those operating conditions, for which high reduction degrees are obtained.
 According to Sohn, these points are the most relevant for the design process, anyway \cite{Sohn2023}.
 Quantities of interest could for instance be the mean prediction and its standard deviation, or the lower bound of the prediction.
 Still, in order to obtain a useful model on the full design space, a refinement of the model such that the model error becomes lower for those operating conditions leading to intermediate reduction degrees, while keeping it low for the high ones, would be beneficial.

-Before discussing the obtained results in the light of the overall objective of the present work, there will be further comments on the overlapping of the regimes and the role of the data error.
+Before discussing the obtained results in the light of the overall objective of the present work, there will be further comments on the overlapping of the regimes and the role of the data error, as well as possible model refinements.